 Owasso real estate is some of the most expensive in Oklahoma, although Owasso house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Owasso is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Owasso isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Owasso are a mix of both white- and blue-collar jobs.
 Overall, Owasso is a city of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Owasso who work in office and administrative support (14.75%), sales jobs (10.04%), and management occupations (10.00%).

 Also of interest is that Owasso has more people living here who work in computers and math than 95% of the places in the US.

-Because of many things, Owasso is a great place for families with children to consider.
-First of all, many other families with children live here, making Owasso a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Owasso has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Owasso is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Owasso’s overall crime rate is lower than average for the country.

-The education level of Owasso citizens is substantially higher than the typical US community, as 32.24% of adults in Owasso have at least a bachelor's degree.
+The overall education level of Owasso citizens is substantially higher than the typical US community, as 32.24% of adults in Owasso have at least a bachelor's degree, and the average American community has 21.84%.

 The per capita income in Owasso in 2010 was $28,224, which is wealthy relative to Oklahoma, and upper middle income relative to the rest of the US.
 This equates to an annual income of $112,896 for a family of four.
 However, Owasso contains both very wealthy and poor people as well.